The History of Serpentine Crystal: Meaning, Properties, and Healing

 Serpentine crystal not only has metaphysical and healing properties but also plays a significant role in the environment.
 One remarkable characteristic of serpentine is its ability to sequester carbon dioxide from the atmosphere.
 This natural process offers potential solutions for mitigating climate change by reducing greenhouse gas emissions.

-See also History of Amazonite: Meaning & Properties
+See also Unveiling the History of Danburite Crystal: Meaning & Properties

 Scientists are actively exploring ways to harness the carbon capture potential of serpentine for environmental purposes.
 By understanding how serpentine interacts with carbon dioxide, they can develop innovative strategies to combat climate change.
 Here’s a closer look at the environmental use of serpentine in sequestration and carbon capture: